 Costa Rica’s capital city of San Jose appears as a chaotic and colourful labyrinth of concrete buildings that sprawl unnaturally over the country’s rural landscape.
-It’s easy to feel disorientated and lost among the city’s bizarre mix of rich and poor, new and old, as designer clothing stores neighbour the cheap market stalls and illegal […]Read more "COSTA RICA – San Jose: A City of Chaos, Crowds and Concrete"
+It’s easy to feel disorientated and lost among the city’s contrasting mix of rich and poor and new and old as designer clothing stores neighbour cheap market stalls and illegal […]Read more "COSTA RICA – San Jose: A City of Chaos, Crowds and Concrete"

 Hidden amongst the wild costal jungle of Costa Rica, sits Montezuma.
-In low season, this sleepy seaside town captures the tranquility of traditional Costa Rican life: fishermen towing in their morning catch, fruit sellers laden with crates of pineapple and papaya and car-less roads leading cyclists down the steep hills to Montezuma’s maritime beauty.
-Take […]Read more "COSTA RICA – Mad for Montezuma"
+In low season, this sleepy seaside town captures the tranquility of traditional Costa Rican life: fishermen tow in their morning catch, fruit sellers are laden with crates of pineapple and papaya and car-less roads lead cyclists down the steep hills to Montezuma’s maritime beauty. […]Read more "COSTA RICA – Mad for Montezuma"

-Hidden between rolling green fields and blanketed by sultry clouds, Monteverde is a real hidden beauty.
-Situated high up in the cloud forest of Costa Rica, this tranquil, agricultural town is abundant in banana trees and fertile farming lands, which stretch far beyond Monteverde’s hilly horizon.
-Aesthetically, it appears as an uncanny mix between pleasant […]Read more "COSTA RICA – Monteverde: quaint English countryside meets Costa Rican jungle"
+Tucked between rolling green fields and blanketed by sultry clouds, Monteverde is a real hidden beauty.
+Situated high up in the cloud forest of Costa Rica, this tranquil, agricultural town is abundant in banana trees and fertile farming lands that stretch far beyond the hilly horizon.
+Aesthetically, it appears as an uncanny mix between pleasant […]Read more "COSTA RICA – Monteverde: Quaint English Countryside Meets Costa Rican jungle"